Sep 13, 2018 Latest post:

 The path before us is uncertain and will likely be long.
 What we have in the days and weeks ahead will require lots of patience with the process.
-The caregivers at the University of Washington are simply the best around.
-We've know the folks here for almost two decades now and they have nurtured, treated and loved on Kris since May of 2002.
-We are in good hands here but the hands of those reading this are also needed.
+Please in prayer for this patience.

 Updates provided in the Journal pages daily with any news.